California Chapters Elect a new State Council President

 The prestigious honor recognizes Assembly Member Skinner’s level of commitment and leadership in passing gun violence prevention reforms in the state.
 Read the full press release.

 Victory!
 AB 1014 has been signed into law

 Gov. Brown Signs New Gun Violence Restraining Order in Wake of Isla Vista Shooting: Read the Press Release

 2014 California Bills

-See a list of state bills the California Chapters of the Brady Campaign to Prevent Gun Violence support and oppose.
+See a list of state bills the California Chapters of the Brady Campaign to Prevent Gun Violence support.

 CA Schools Can Do More to Protect Students from Gun Violence!